Brighton & Hove Albion W.F.C.

-Brighton & Hove Albion Women Football Club is an English women's football club affiliated with Brighton & Hove Albion.
+Brighton & Hove Albion Women Football Club, commonly referred to as Brighton, is an English women's football club affiliated with Brighton & Hove Albion.
 The club currently compete in the Women's Super League and the first team play at the Broadfield Stadium, home of Crawley Town F.C.

 History

-The club was originally founded in 1967 as Brighton GPO.
-This team was created by workers at the Post Office's telephone exchange.
-They were one of the founding six members of the Sussex Martlet Women's League in 1969 - which has now transitioned into the South East Counties Women's Football League, and in that same year, the Women's Football Association was founded.
+Originally founded as Brighton GPO (General Post Office) in 1967 after it was created by workers at the Post Office's telephone exchange.
+Two years later the club were one of the founding six members of the Women's Sussex Martlet League in 1969 which coincided with the formation of the Women's Football Association.

-The club reached the semi-final of the FA Women's Cup in 1975–76.
-In 1990 they linked up with the men's club and became founder members of the Premier League in 1991–92, in Division 1 South.

-Before the club sold the ground, the club played three matches at the Goldstone Ground, the old home of Brighton's men's side, against Milton Keynes, Horsham and Whitehawk.